ThalesGroup/helm-spray/README.md

 ## What is helm Spray?

-This is a Helm plugin to install or upgrade sub-charts from umbrella chart.
+This is a Helm plugin to install or upgrade sub-charts one by one from an umbrella chart.

-It works like `helm upgrade --install`, except that it upgrades or installs each sub-charts from an umbrella one by one.
+It works like `helm upgrade --install`, except that it upgrades or installs each sub-charts according to a weight (>=0) set on each sub-chart.
+All sub-charts of weight 0 are processed first, then sub-charts of weight 1, etc.
+Chart weight shall be specified using the '<chart name>.weight' value.

+Each sub-chart is deployed under a specific Release named '<chart name>', enabling a later individual upgrade targeting this sub-chart only.
+All global or individual upgrade should still be done on the umbrella chart.

 ## Continuous Integration & Delivery